snototter/retweaks/README.md

 # retweaks

-This is a collection of personalization stuff (tweaks, apps, workarounds, templates, etc.) for my rm2.
+This is a collection of customization tweaks for my remarkable2.

-TODO add fw version

-TODO add disclaimer (obviously, these are my personal tweaks and there are no guarantees that any of these tipps will work...)
+As these are personal customizations I will give no guarantees that any of these will work for you.
+The only guarantee I can give is that there is no ill intended code.
+There may, however, be bugs, you may lose data, or even brick your device (if you don't know what you're doing...).

+Note that this is (more or less, depending on my need for sleep) ongoing work as of 01/2021.
+All the stuff in this repository has so far been tested with FW version `2.5.0.27`.

 # Installation
 ## General Device Setup
+Customization steps I performed after completing the rM tutorial:
-* Change hostname via `/etc/hostname`
+* Change hostname via `/etc/hostname` (yes, I'm that nit-picky).
+  Takes affect after reboot.
-* SSH access (refer to the [remarkablewiki](https://remarkablewiki.com/tech/ssh) for details and troubleshooting).
+* Simplify SSH access (refer to the [remarkablewiki](https://remarkablewiki.com/tech/ssh) for details and troubleshooting).
   * The password is shown on the device via `Settings > Help > Copyrights and Licenses`
   * SSH password can be changed via `~/.config/remarkable/xochitl.conf`, edit the `DeveloperPassword` setting.
-  * Add your private key for passwordless login (from the host):
+  * Add your public key for passwordless login (from the host) - if you don't have a key already, use `ssh-keygen` (standard RSA should work fine):
     ```bash
     $ cat ~/.ssh/<KEYNAME>.pub | ssh root@<IP-ADDRESS> 'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys'
     ```